 INMATE TELEPHONE SYSTEM

 Access to the inmate telephone system is not a Constitutional right, but a privilege provided for your convenience.
 The system is not owned or operated by the Caldwell County Detention Center.
 An outside vendor provides inmate telephone service.
 The Caldwell County Detention Center monitors and records all telephone calls made on the inmate telephone system.
 Inmate calls are “collect” and any three-way calling is prohibited.
 Inmates are prohibited from using an inmate telephone to contact any Detention Center staff member, either at work or at home.
+If you access another inmate’s pin# you will be disciplined, as well if you give your pin # out.

 All inmates will be properly dressed with the uniform all the way on and buttoned up correctly.
 Do not wear them down around your waist or roll up the pants legs.
 All inmates will button up the front of the jump suit if they have a t-shirt on or not.